Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 date: "1"
 ---

-# Plugged
+# Plug Authentication - NNS Example

 ![](imgs/nns-example.png)

 The application we are going to build today is called **NNS**, a simple application that provides some stats from the [NNS/UI Canister](https://nns.ic0.app/).
+This app showcases how Plug can be used to authenticate a user, and have that user's identity interact with an app's canisters (making proxy signed calls through Plug).

 A [live demo](http://demo.plugwallet.ooo/nns/) is available for testing!